GlobalSport/state-decorator/README.md

 ## Recipes

-- Derived values are the same as one _useMemo_ per derived value.
+- Derived state is the same as using _useMemo_ pin sub component.
-- If the derived value is needed in one component only, it may prove better to use a _useMemo_ in this component to save memory when it is unmounted and store not.
+- If the derived state is needed in one component only, it may prove better to use a _useMemo_ in this component to save memory when it is unmounted and store not.
 - In general, do **not** compute derived values directly in state, it's error prone as you can forget some places or implement different logic.
-- Use derived value especially if this value is shared
+- Use derived state especially if this state is shared accross several sub components

 # Actions